h-tye/Harry-Y-Spitter-Genetic/README.md

 That being said, when a BSNN generated configuration was used as a starting configuration to generate the first generation(as opposed to randomly generating children), convergence to high FOM regions(FOM > .85) was achieved in 2-7 generations.
 This is opposed to our original method which took 20-30 generations to reach the same level of FOM.
 Additionally, when a non-BSNN generated configuration with similar FOM was used as a starting position, the FOM degenerated for 10+ generations before increasing, leading to extremely slow convergence.
 Thus the BSNN has shown initial promise of generating fast-converging starting positions and should continue to be investigated.

+# Use
+To run the project as is, follow these steps:
+1. From the base directory, run "bash lsf.sh".
+Or "cd src/" followed by "python3 run_simulation.py"
+2. Then run "sbatch out/lsf/simulation__startup/simulation__startup.lsf.slurm"
+3. Assuming no issues, that is all the steps neccessary to carry out the project.
+The genetic algorithm will run indefinitely until FOM > .99 is achieved or you have reached 200 generations (to change these terminating conditions, change genetic_alg.py line 252 and/or line 297).
+4. You will be able to track the FOM over time within out/results/FOM_history.txt

+If you would like to change the genetic algorithm logic, lines 241 - 300 are where the main "thinking" is done.
+The project should continue as normal to any changes made here.

+If you want to increase the generation size, alter line 515.
+This will change the number of child configurations generated for each sim in the top 5. **If you alter generation size, you will also have to alter sbatch.lsf, line 6 so that the for loop iterates for the size of the generation**.

+# Debugging
+The number 1 issue you will run into with this implementation is simulation failure.
+Since we are running the simulations on CRC's preempt partition, they are prone to failure and will usually only work after 2-3 tries.
+To get around this issue, the base slurm file(lsf.slurm, lines 37-81) will run the sims up to 20 times to ensure that all files are run correctly.
+Feel free to adjust this as neccessary.
+You will know this error has occured via the output log which will read "Unsuccessful run of sims".

+The next most frequent error is during the startup procedure.
+Occassionally, run_simulation.py does not always generate the 50 starting sims and as a result not all the neccessary supplementary files are created to carry out the sim.
+If this happens, just delete the simulation output directory and retry.

+This isn't a debugging issue but you will find that your workspace will quickly become cluttered with output logs from these sims.
+I recommend running the file "clear_logs.py" from your log file directory occassionally to handle this.

 # Code Base Breakdown
 **This repository currently contains lots of irrelevant information for this project so the important details are broken down below**
 1. /src/